amazon-riverbgc/TROCAS/site/docs/data.md

 ## Our open resources on GitHub

 We use the [GitHub](https://github.com/) online platform for collaborative software and document development in order to enable open team collaborations on data procesing software and workflows and share much of these resources broadly.
 Our GitHub resources are found at [https://github.com/amazon-riverbgc/](https://github.com/amazon-riverbgc/).
-Currently we host the following as public "repositories":
+Currently we host the following as public [repositories](https://docs.github.com/en/repositories/creating-and-managing-repositories/about-repositories):
 - TROCAS web site content. https://github.com/amazon-riverbgc/TROCAS/
 - TROCAS Data Browser code. https://github.com/amazon-riverbgc/trocas-herokuapp1